Unlicensed driver charged with murder in killing of Uptown protester

 He admitted that he "floored the accelerator because he thought could clear the barricade, but rather struck the vehicle," the charges continued.
 He also admitted that he might have hit one or more people.

-A court document filed early this week by police backs up the contention of witnesses that Kraus was speeding and showed no signs of slowing down as he neared the protest barrier while heading east on Lake Street.
+A court document filed early this week by police backs up witness accounts that Kraus was speeding and showed no signs of slowing down as he neared the protest barrier while heading east on Lake Street.
 He struck Knajdek's vehicle, which then struck her, according to witnesses and police.

 The filing also revealed that Kraus was acting "in a bizarre manner" moments after the crash, telling one officer that his name was Jesus Christ or movie director Tim Burton and "that he has been a carpenter for 2,000 years."